Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

 \subsection{Signed Cliques}

 Another important extension to signed graphs is the notion of cliques.
-In \cite{Homomorphisms} the following generalization for signed graphs was introduced.
-Let $[G,\sigma]$ be a signed graph, $[G,\sigma]$ is a signed clique, or short S-clique, if its signed chromatic number equals the number of its vertices.
+In \cite{Homomorphisms} the following generalization for signed graphs is introduced.
+Let $[G,\sigma]$ be a signed graph, $[G,\sigma]$ is a signed clique, or short S-clique, if its $h$-chromatic number equals its order.
 One may equivalently call a signed graph an S-clique if its homomorphic images are all isomorphic to itself.
-Recall that in unsigned graph theory, a clique is any complete graph, so an all-positive graph is an S-clique if and only if its underlying graph is a clique.
+Recall that for graphs, a clique is any complete graph, so an all-positive signed graph is an S-clique if and only if its underlying graph is a clique.
 Thus, this definition is a natural extension.
 Note that every signed complete graph $[K_n,\sigma]$ is an S-clique, but the converse is not true.
 A useful tool for determining whether a signed graph is an S-clique or not is the following lemma.

 \begin{lemma} [{\cite{Homomorphisms}}] A signed graph $[G,\sigma]$ is an S-clique if and only if for each pair $u$ and $v$ of vertices of $G$ either $uv$ is an edge in $G$ or $u$ and $u$ are vertices of an unbalanced circuit of length 4. \end{lemma}